pancongliang/openshift/machine/machine-health-check.md

   For example: `MachineHealthCheck.spec.unhealthyConditions.timeout:150s`
   will not wait until the default pod eviction time,but will start evicting pods around the 150s
   ```
-* If the `MachineHealthCheck.spec.unhealthyConditions.timeout` value is greater than the pod's default eviction time, it will be evicted according to the pod's default eviction mechanism (5 minutes, 40~50 seconds)
+* If the `MachineHealthCheck.spec.unhealthyConditions.timeout` value is greater than the pod's default eviction time, it will be evicted according to the pod's default eviction mechanism (5 ~ 6 minutes)

   ```
   For example: `MachineHealthCheck.spec.unhealthyConditions.timeout:600s`
-  will evict the pod according to the pod’s default eviction mechanism (5 minutes 40~50 seconds)
+  will evict the pod according to the pod’s default eviction mechanism (5 ~ 6 minutes)
   ```